 Median weekly rental payments

-- The Local Government Areas (LGA) with the highest median weekly rent in Victoria were the inner city LGA of Melbourne, reporting a cost of $400 per week, followed by Bayside with a cost of $390 per week.
+- The Local Government Area (LGA) with the highest median rent payment was the inner city LGA of Adelaide, recording a cost of $320 per week.

-- As the following map shows, the highest median weekly rents were located in the Greater Melbourne region and surrounding areas.
+- As the following map shows the LGAs with the highest weekly median rental payments were in the Greater Adelaide region and surrounds.

-MEDIAN WEEKLY RENTAL PAYMENT(a), by Local Government Area, Victoria, 2011
+MEDIAN WEEKLY RENTAL PAYMENT(a), by Local Government Area, South Australia, 2011

 (a) Applicable to occupied private dwellings which were being rented (or occupied rent-free) by a member of the household.
 Excludes 'Visitor only' and 'Other non-classifiable' households.

 Changes in median weekly rental payments

 - In South Australia, the LGAs with the fastest growth in median weekly rental payments between 2006 and 2011 were Peterborough (in the mid-north of the state) and Southern Mallee (in the south), both with an increase of 66.7%.

 - While the fastest growth in rent payments were in LGAs in the rest of South Australia, these areas had lower overall rent payments compared to Greater Adelaide.